-With the Government committed to reaching Net Zero by 2050, the construction and infrastructure industry will need to deliver Net Zero emissions across all of its activities, including those from materials production and construction processes, and those from energy used during an asset's lifespan.
+With the Government committed to reaching Net Zero by 2050, and the size of the role played by construction and infrastructure in the economy, the industry will need to deliver Net Zero emissions across all of its activities, including those from materials production and construction processes, and those from energy used during an asset's lifespan.

-The construction supply chain is responsible for the majority of the sector's emissions and therefore holds the key to unlocking the massive carbon reduction needed.
+The predominant model in UK construction means that the supply chain is responsible for c.80% of the sector's emissions, and therefore holds the key to unlocking the massive carbon reduction needed.
 Understanding how prepared the supply chain is and where it needs more support is therefore imperative.
-That's why we commissioned this survey and follow-interviews - to get to the heart of some of these issues and understand how and where we could be doing more.
+That's why we commissioned this survey and follow up interviews - to get to the heart of some of these issues and understand how and where we could be doing more.